Fertility-Sparing Surgery After a Gynecologic Cancer Diagnosis

 Patients can have an initial conversation about fertility preservation with their gynecologist or primary care physician.
 But it’s critical for women to then consult with a gynecologic oncologist—a doctor who specializes in treating gynecologic cancers—about what fertility-sparing treatments are available for their specific cancer.

 For example, some ovarian tumors that appear borderline on imaging tests may be found to be more invasive when a patient is undergoing surgery.
 That can make it riskier or more difficult for a surgeon to safely preserve a patient’s fertility.
-“Based on the patient’s age and discussions you’ve had ahead of time, you can decide where to go from there when you’re doing the surgery,” Chu said.
+Discussing the possibilities and outcomes in advance can help the surgeon determine the best way to proceed.

 Fertility-sparing surgery is not always an option